DALAI-project/Table_segmentation/README.md

 ```
 ## Parameters

-There are a variety of parameters that can be provided as input to the code.
-The parameters are listed in the `run_segment.py` file, and explanation of the technical parameters can be found in the `documentation.pdf` file.
-The parameters relating to the directory paths and output files are listed below:
+There are a variety of parameters that can be provided as input arguments to the code.
+The arguments are listed in the `run_segment.py` file, and explanation of the technical parameters can be found in the `documentation.pdf` file.
+The parameters relating to the directory paths, output files and processing type are listed below:

 - `INPUT_DIR` defines the folder where the input image data is located.
 The image files are expected to be located in subfolders of the `INPUT_DIR`, which can be named freely by the user.
 Default folder path for the input directory is `./data`.
 - `RESULTS_DIR` defines the folder where the results of the functions are saved.
 The number and types of subfolders depends on the user's choice of outputs.
 Default results folder path is `./results`.
+- `RUN_RANDOM_SAMPLE_TEST` defines whether random pages of random documents in the input folder are processed and the results displayed onscreen.
+Default value is `False`, whereby all the images belonging to all the document folders in the input folder are processed.
 - `CONSTRUCT_PROGRESS_IMAGES` defines whether images illustrating the functioning of the table line detection algorithm are created.
 Default value is `True`.
 - `CONSTRUCT_TABLE_LINE_IMAGE` defines whether images showing the detected table lines are created.
 Default value is `True`.
 - `CONSTRUCT_TABLE_ELEMENT_IMAGES` defines whether images showing the detected table elements are created.
 Default value is `True`.
 - `CONSTRUCT_TABLE_ELEMENT_CELL_POSITION_IMAGE` defines whether table element cell position analysis image is created.
 Default value is `True`.

 The following example shows how to run the code with these command line arguments (here the default values are used):
-`python run_segment.py --INPUT_DIR ./data --RESULTS_DIR ./results --CONSTRUCT_PROGRESS_IMAGES True --CONSTRUCT_TABLE_LINE_IMAGE True --CONSTRUCT_TABLE_ELEMENT_IMAGES True --CONSTRUCT_TABLE_ELEMENT_CELL_POSITION_IMAGE True`
+`python run_segment.py --INPUT_DIR ./data --RESULTS_DIR ./results --RUN_RANDOM_SAMPLE_TEST False --CONSTRUCT_PROGRESS_IMAGES True --CONSTRUCT_TABLE_LINE_IMAGE True --CONSTRUCT_TABLE_ELEMENT_IMAGES True --CONSTRUCT_TABLE_ELEMENT_CELL_POSITION_IMAGE True`